oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 Contribute a use case in the contributions folder.
 Join the Use Case Subcommittee.

-## D.3 Data Provenance only for Privacy?
+## D.3 Is Data Provenance only for Privacy?

 No. Data provenance is a part of data protection and covers other concerns too.
 Additional examples are organizational data and full life cycle documentation.